RedDirtBits/TinyPico-ESP32-Temp-To-MQTT/README.md

 Right now there is zero error handling therefore any number of things could cause the data reports to end, but most likely it will be network interruptions.
 As soon as I am happy with the the sensor reads, I will start writing in the error handling to deal with some of those circumstances.

+If you need a pretty darn good MQTT client, check out [MQTT Explorer](http://mqtt-explorer.com/).
+Works great on Linux.